 Students complete an IT capstone project under the mentorship of an experienced IT professional.
 The project consists of a project plan approved by the student's mentor, the technical work product itself, a report detailing the various aspects of the product, and a journal that contemporaneously describes the candidate's experience in developing the capstone.
 Requirements and instructions for completing the capstone are available from the CGPS Arts & Sciences Department Chair and the IT program coordinator.
 Examples of projects include, but are not limited to website development, web hosting, IT portfolio, troubleshooting/support, refurbishing devices/hardware, installing or maintaining a network, developing a security strategy or prevention plan, and authentication installation.
-Prerequisites: All other Information Technology/Network Administration Major courses or permission from the Chair, students may extend the 3-credit Capstone Project to a 4-, 5-, or 6-credit project.
+Prerequisites: All other Information Technology/Network Administration Major courses or permission from the Arts & Sciences Department Chair.
+Special Consideration: With permission from the Chair, students may extend the 3-credit Capstone Project to a 4-, 5-, or 6-credit project.
 They may apply the extra credits to the bachelor's degree in place of General Electives.